 By Edd Mustill

 This week comments made on Facebook by a prominent figure in both the Labour left and Momentum, Christine Shawcroft, have provoked fierce criticism and some alarm.
 Shawcroft appeared to call for the ending, or at least weakening, of the link between trade unions and the Labour Party.
+(For what she said, on Facebook, see here.
+The comment was later deleted.)

 However serious these comments are or whether they were made in the heat of the moment (it should be noted that Momentum quickly distanced itself from Shawcroft’s comments), it is immensely disappointing to see a prominent leftwing apparently advocating something that has been a fantasy of the party’s Blairite wing for a quarter of a century, albeit no doubt for very different reasons.